saymrwulf/llm-playground/notes.md

-2024-01-19T02:59:00 - Implementing approach from a new paper read last night (llm-playground) 2024-03-13T04:30:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground) 2024-03-13T01:52:00 - Minor doc updates: linking to article on quantization (llm-playground)
+2024-01-19T02:59:00 - Implementing approach from a new paper read last night (llm-playground) 2024-03-13T04:30:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground) 2024-03-13T01:52:00 - Minor doc updates: linking to article on quantization (llm-playground) 2024-01-10T08:42:00 - Minor doc updates: linking to article on quantization (llm-playground)